101 Things to do in Northern Arizona

-Instead of miles & miles of bland, never- ending suburbia, you will find interesting historical sights, endless beautiful hiking trails and recreational opportunities, easy access to some of the top natural wonders in the country, towering red rock formations, the state’s largest ski resort and only Nordic center, and so much more.
+Instead of miles & miles of bland, never- ending suburbia, you will find interesting historical sights, endless beautiful hiking trails, 4 seasons worth of recreational opportunities, easy access to some of the top natural wonders in the country, towering red rock formations, the state’s largest ski resort and only Nordic center, and so much more.

-This unique area of the country has so much to see and do.
+There is so much to see and do in this unique area of the country.
 Although most tourists will come and go simply seeking out the Grand Canyon, this is a missed opportunity.
 Take advantage of your time out here and explore some of the other less hyped about natural wonders.
-Here are 101 things to do in Northern Arizona -in no particular order although I have marked what I believe to be the 20 must-do’s with a star.
+Here are 101 things to do in Northern Arizona -in no particular order although I have marked what I believe to be the top 20 must-do’s with a star.

 1. Hike the Inner Basin trail in the fall*

-Hiking the Inner Basin trail during Flagstaff’s spectacular fall season is one of the number 1 things to do in Arizona, asides from the Grand Canyon.
-During the fall, Flagstaff sees brisk sunny days and amazing foliage that is right up there with anything you would find in New England.
-The high altitude Inner Basin hike, which takes you into the heart of the beautiful San Francisco Peaks (home to Humphrey’s Peak – Arizona’s highest at over 12,000 ft), is simply extraordinary in autumn.
+Hiking the Inner Basin trail during Flagstaff’s spectacular fall season is one of the top things to do in Arizona, asides from exploring the Grand Canyon.
+During the fall, Flagstaff sees brisk sunny days and amazing fall foliage that is right up there with anything you would find in New England.
+The high altitude Inner Basin hike, which takes you into the heart of the beautiful San Francisco Peaks (home to Humphrey’s Peak – Arizona’s highest summit at over 12,000 ft), is simply extraordinary in autumn.
 No picture does this one justice, so you will have to see for yourself.